-What happens when I come in for a treatment or get a house call?
+What happens when I come in for a treatment?

-A hydralIVe registered nurse (RN) will conduct an assessment of your condition including pulse oximetry, blood pressure, and medical history; and discuss your symptoms with you.
-After our physician determines that you are suitable for treatment, he will order the nurse to mix your IV bag and begin the infusion via a soft flexible catheter inserted either into your hand or your arm.
+A Hydralive registered nurse (RN) will conduct an assessment of your condition including pulse oximetry, heart rate, blood pressure, medical history, current medications, and allergies.
+After ensuring that an IV treatment is safe and appropriate for you, the nurse will then discuss your current symptoms or treatment goals with you and suggest an IV cocktail specifically for your needs.
+He or she will then mix your IV bag and begin the infusion via a soft flexible catheter inserted either into your hand or your arm.

 How long does an IV treatment take?

 Since everyone’s body is different every treatment can take a different amount of time.
 Some people are able to get a full 1000 ml treatment in about 35 minutes, for others that same treatment will take around an hour.
 We ask that you set aside at least an hour to receive a Hydralive IV treatment.

 Most people claim that our trained medical personnel make the hydration experience nearly painless, or that they only felt a slight “pinch” when the needle breaks the skin.
 For those that are seriously nervous about the process being uncomfortable, we offer a topical anesthetic to numb the injection site (for a small fee).
 Once the IV has started, most people enjoy the cooling sensation as the fluids enter their body.

 What kinds of medicine and vitamins can you put in the IVs?

 We have medicine and vitamins for anti-headache/body ache, nausea, upset stomach/heartburn, B complex vitamins, amino acids, B-12, a liver detox vitamin, magnesium, thiamine, taurine, vitamin C, and vitamin D.